pdjr-modules/LedManager/README.md

 # class `LedManager`

-Class providing the logic for operating one or more notional LEDs.
+Class providing the logic for operating one or more virtual LEDs.

 ## Summary